Antidepressant-Induced Anxiety

 2. Relaxation Techniques: Deep breathing exercises, progressive muscle relaxation, and guided imagery can promote relaxation and reduce anxiety levels.

-3. Lifestyle Modifications: Regular exercise, healthy eating habits, adequate sleep, and stress management techniques can support overall well-being and reduce anxiety.
+3. Lifestyle Modifications: Regular exercise, healthy eating habits, adequate sleep, and stress management techniques can support overall and reduce anxiety.

 4. Support Groups: Participating in support groups or peer counseling programs can provide social support and validation for individuals experiencing antidepressant-induced anxiety.